Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s DTES Heart of the City Festival

 Day Of the Dead Altar Video

 The short video below shows a 2020 altar installed in downtown Vancouver during the festival.
-In 2025, Latin American Heritage Month runs from October 14th to November 2nd, overlapping with the Heart of the City Festival.
+In 2025, Latin American Heritage Month ran from October 14th to November 2nd, overlapped with the Heart of the City Festival.
+Exact dates for both festivals in 2026 are to be confirmed.

 Other Information